Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras: Introduction

 \section{Introduction}

 This article addresses some basic problems concerning the representation theory of Kac-Moody algebras, that of (affine) $W$-algebras and the interrelation between them.
 It has three aims.

-Let $\fing$ be a complex simple Lie algebra, $\affg$ the non-twisted Kac-Moody algebra associated with $\fing$.
-For a nilpotent element $f$ of $\fing$ and $k\in \C$, both the $W$-algebra $\W^k(\fing,f)$ at level $k$ and representations of $\Wg{k}$ are constructed by means of the BRST cohomology functor $\BRS{0}{?}$ associated with the generalized Drinfeld-Sokolov reduction \cite{KacRoaWak03}.
+Let $\fing$ be a complex simple Lie algebra, $\affg$ the non-twisted affine Kac-Moody algebra associated with $\fing$.
+For a nilpotent element $f$ of $\fing$ and $k\in \C$, both the $W$-algebra $\W^k(\fing,f)$ at level $k$ and representations of $\Wg{k}$ are constructed by means of the BRST cohomology functor $\BRS{0}{?}$ associated with the generalized Drinfeld-Sokolov reduction \cite{FF90,FKW92,KacRoaWak03}.

-The first aim of this article is to establish the relation between the {\em associated varieties} (\cite{Ara09a}, see \eqref{eq:def-of-ass.v}) of modules over $\affg$ and those over $\Wg{k}$.
+The first aim of this article is to establish the relation between the {\em associated varieties} (\cite{Ara12}, see \eqref{eq:def-of-ass.v}) of modules over $\affg$ and those over $\Wg{k}$.
 More precisely, we show that

-for a finitely generated graded Harish-Chandra ($\affg,G[[t]]$)-module $M$ of level $k$, where $X_M$ is the associated variety of $M$ and $\Sl$ is the Slodowy slice (Theorem \ref{Th:BRST-reduction-of-varieties}).
-From (\ref{eq:Main}) we deduce that the $\Wg{k}$-module $\BRS{0}{M}$ is {\em $C_2$-cofinite}\footnote{ $C_2$-cofinite representations of vertex algebras may be regarded as analogues of finite-dimensional representations (\cite{Ara09a}) .} \cite{Zhu96} if and only if (i) $X_M$ is contained in the nullcone $\Nil$ of $\fing$ and (ii) the closure of the orbit $\Ad G.f $ appears as an irreducible component of $X_M$ (Theorem \ref{Th:C2-cofinite-if-and-only-if}).
+for a finitely generated graded Harish-Chandra ($\affg,G[[t]]$)-module $M$ of level $k$, where $X_M$ is the associated variety of $M$ and $\Sl$ is the Slodowy slice at $f$ to $\Ad G.f$ (Theorem \ref{Th:BRST-reduction-of-varieties}).
+From (\ref{eq:Main}) it follows that the $\Wg{k}$-module $\BRS{0}{M}$ is {\em $C_2$-cofinite}\footnote{ $C_2$-cofinite representations of vertex algebras may be regarded as analogue of finite-dimensional representations (\cite{Ara12}) .} \cite{Zhu96} if $X_M$ equals the closure of the orbit $\Ad G.f $.
 This result may be viewed as a chiralization of a theorem \cite[Theorem 3.1]{Pre07} of Premet on finite $W$-algebras.